MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

-2. Find the subscription that you want to pay for with the new credit card or bank account, under **Billing**, next to the payment method, choose **Edit**.
+2. Find the subscription that you want to pay for with the new credit card or bank account, under **Billing**, next to the payment method, select **Edit**.

-3. Next to your existing payment method, choose **Change**.
+3. Next to your existing payment method, select **Change**.

 4. From the drop-down menu, choose an alternate payment method, or choose **Credit card or debit card**